 So, how is it possible that boric acid will suffocate the bed bugs?

 DIY home-remedy method of killing bed bugs is the most effective way.
 Unfortunately, not everything that people recommend is going to work.

 What Does If Boric Acid Can’t Kill Bed Bugs?

-If you are searching for a better solution and you found above boric acid is no more helpful to get rid of bedbugs.
+If you search for a better solution and you found above, boric acid is no more helpful to get rid of bedbugs.

 What else you need to do?

 Fine, you can give a try to the ordinary solutions & remedies; we are recommending you to take immediate action by setting up some bed bug traps and getting a cover for your bed and box spring.

 Absolutely do not try to use Bleach or Lysol to remove bed bugs because they also do not work!